SparklyPower/SparklyPaper/README.md

 While we could cherry-pick *everything* from other forks, only patches that I can see and think "yeah, I can see how this would improve performance" or patches that target specific performance/feature pain points in our server are cherry-picked!
 In fact, some patches that are used in other forks [may be actually borked](docs/BORKED_PATCHES.md)...

-## Upstreamed Features
+## Upstreamed Optimizations & Features

-These features were originally in SparklyPaper, but now they are in Paper, yay!
+These optimizations and features were originally in SparklyPaper, but now they are in Paper, yay!
 Thanks Paper team :3

 * Lazily create `LootContext` for criterions (Merged in [Paper #9969](https://github.com/PaperMC/Paper/pull/9969))
   * For each player on each tick, enter block triggers are invoked, and these create loot contexts that are promptly thrown away since the trigger doesn't pass the predicate.